Sites & Buildings

 Water & Sewer

-Ch2MHill manages the Water and Sewer Plants privately for the City of Americus.
-Ch2MHill is responsible for the treatment and distribution of water and sewer processing for the residents.
-This includes the operation of a 7 million gallon per day Water Plant and a 4.4 million gallon per day Sewage Treatment Facility.
-The average daily consumption for city residents is 2.5 million gallons of water.
-The average daily treatment of sewer for city residents is 2.3 million gallons.
-With significant capacity for future growth needs, Ch2MHill is ready to meet your needs with the City of Americus water and sewer facilities.
+Jacobs Engineering manages the Water and Sewer Plants privately for the City of Americus.
+Jacobs is responsible for the treatment and distribution of water and sewer processing for the residents.
+This includes operating a 7 million-gallon-per-day water plant and a 4.4 million-gallon-per-day sewage treatment facility.
+The average daily water consumption for city residents is approximately 2.5 million gallons.

 Natural Gas